mesosphere/dcos-docs-site/pages/services/hdfs/2.4.0-2.6.0-cdh5.11.0/index.md

 ---
 layout: layout.pug
 navigationTitle: HDFS 2.4.0-2.6.0-cdh5.11.0
-excerpt: HFDS is a managed service that makes it easy to deply and manage clusters on DC/OS
+excerpt: HFDS is a managed service that makes it easy to deploy and manage clusters on DC/OS
 title: HDFS 2.4.0-2.6.0-cdh5.11.0
 menuWeight: 9
 model: /services/hdfs/data.yml